RafaySystems/getstarted/tools/resize/Readme.md

 If the dry-run mode is specified, no changes of any kind are made to the target cluster.
 If not enabled, the resize tool will apply the updated requests/limits to the identified resources on the target cluster.

-## FAQ
+## Frequently Asked Questions (FAQs)

 This section captures behavior of the resize tool for very specific scenarios.

-### No Requests/Limits
+### Resources with No Requests/Limits

-For resources that are not originally specified with requests and/or limits, resize will provide resource recommendations.
+For resources that are not specified with requests and/or limits, resize will provide resource request recommendations and set them on the cluster.

+## Filter by Namespace

+Users can specify the tool to operate only on resources in a specific namespace.
+This allows users to focus on specific namespaces if they prefer to resize gradually.

 ### Zero Usage